 Hold, Increment & Leap

 Did you know that you can help direct the energies and tactics of your team with your Key Results?
-Each Key Result represents one of three kinds of progress: holds, increments or leaps.
+Each Key Result represents one of three kinds of progress: holds, increments, or leaps.

-Hold A hold tells your team that you want them to maintain.
+A hold tells your team that you want them to maintain.
 Perhaps you’re in the middle of a crisis and the priority is to simply maintain your operations as they are.
 You might then phrase your Key Results to hold.
 This would tell your team to use the same, or similar, tactics to what they’re currently using.

-Increment An increment tells your team that you want them to change a certain amount from where they are today.
+An increment tells your team that you want them to change a certain amount from where they are today.
 Perhaps you want to recruit 30% more web developers than you did last quarter and you phrase your Key Results for incremental change.
 This would tell your team that they’ll need to adjust what they’re doing in order to increase the outcome.

-Leap A leap tells your team that you want them to jump to a completely new state than where you are now.
+A leap tells your team that you want them to jump to a completely new state than where you are now.
 Perhaps you’re trying to reduce your carbon emissions by 100%.
 Sure, it’s a leap, but it tells your team that new, innovative tactics will need to be implemented in order to succeed.

 TO DO: Are your Key Results measurements asking for holds, increments or leaps?
-Do those holds, increments or leaps accurately describe the kinds of tactics you want your team to employ?
+Do those holds, increments, or leaps accurately describe the kinds of tactics you want your team to employ?

 Summing Up Key Results

 Do you need to run your Key Results through all the various checks we’ve described in the last couple of lessons?